FinanceFlowAPI/financial-data-api-documentation/docs/currency-api.md

 ## Rate Limits

-- **Free Plan:** 200 requests per month.
+- **Test Plan:** 200 requests per month, only 5$.
-- **Standard Plan:** $10.99/month (higher limits).
+- **Standard Plan:** $25/month (higher limits).
-- **Premium Plan:** $20.99/month (highest limits).
+- **Premium Plan:** $50/month (highest limits).

 Check your rate limits in your account dashboard at [FinanceFlowAPI My Account](https://financeflowapi.com/my-account/).

 ## Conclusion

 The **Currency API** empowers developers with real-time currency pair data for forex trading, financial analysis, and more.
-Integrate this API to access exchange rates for thousands of currency pairs with updates every 1-3 minutes.
-Get started with a free API key at [FinanceFlowAPI Create Account](https://financeflowapi.com/create-account/) and explore our open-source documentation on [GitHub](https://github.com/FinanceFlowAPI/financial-data-api-documentation).
+Integrate this API to access exchange rates for thousands of currency pairs with updates every 1 minutes.
+Get started with a Test API key at [FinanceFlowAPI Create Account](https://financeflowapi.com/create-account/) and explore our open-source documentation on [GitHub](https://github.com/FinanceFlowAPI/financial-data-api-documentation).
 Star our repo to stay updated with the latest financial data API features!